-February is Black History Month (BHM)—a time when the U.S. celebrates Black Americans’ contributions and achievements throughout the country’s history.
-This is an opportunity for HR to collaborate with employees to create thoughtful programming that celebrates Black culture and promotes inclusivity.
+February is Black History Month (BHM)—a time when the US celebrates African Americans’ contributions and achievements throughout the country’s history.
+This is an opportunity for HR to collaborate with their people to create thoughtful programming that celebrates Black culture and promotes inclusivity.

 Before you start, it’s important to make this process as collaborative as possible.
 If your company has a Black Employee Resource Group, begin by asking them for their input.
 If your company doesn’t have one, send out emails or post on your internal comms tools to find people who are passionate about BHM and want to be part of the process.
-However, be mindful to never assume someone wants to get involved just because of the color of their skin.
+However, while you should encourage people to participate, always be mindful and never assume someone wants to get involved just because of the color of their skin.

 With that in mind, we’ve put together a few ideas to help you create meaningful programming for BHM.
-With a little tweaking and a solid Internet connection (thanks Zoom!), these can all be adjusted to our current WFH reality.
+With a little tweaking and a solid Internet connection (thanks, Zoom!), these can all be adapted for remote and hybrid work setups.

-1. Bring in speakers and create a space for employees to listen and share
+1. Bring in speakers and create a space for people to listen and share

-Many companies celebrate BHM by bringing in speakers to share stories and experiences around race and black identity.
-Promoting diverse voices creates a space for understanding and empathy.
-Involve employees and open up the conversation to anyone who wants to participate by sending out a company-wide email asking for speaker and topic suggestions.
+Many companies celebrate Black History Month by bringing in speakers to share stories and experiences around race and Black identity.
+Promoting diverse voices creates a space for inclusion, understanding, and empathy.
+Involve people and open up the conversation to anyone who wants to participate by sending out a company-wide email asking for speaker and topic suggestions.

 2. Spotlight employee stories

 Companies don’t need to look far to find great voices to highlight.
-People are a company’s greatest asset, and BHM is the perfect time to celebrate Black employees and their work.
-Companies can share posts or videos internally on their own websites or newsletters, or externally on social media (again, always ask employees what they’re comfortable sharing and where).
+People are a company’s greatest asset, and BHM is the perfect time to celebrate Black team members and their work.
+Companies can share posts or videos internally on their own websites or newsletters or externally on social media (again, always ask people what they’re comfortable sharing and where).

-We’ve said it before but your employees are your greatest resource for creating impactful programming.
-If your company has a Black ERG, ask them if they’d like to take the lead on this one, while providing organizational support and budget.
+We’ve said it before, but your people are your greatest resource for creating impactful programming.
+If your company has a Black ERG, ask them if they’d like to take the lead on this one while providing organizational support and budget.

-Even in our current world of remote work, there are still ways to celebrate together.
-Ask Black employees to curate a Spotify playlist based around a theme of their choosing, such as “songs I grew up with.”
-Or host a remote cookout; ask Black employees to share their favorite recipes and then have employees try to recreate the dish at home.
-Create a dedicated Slack channel so that everyone can post photos and comment.
+Programming can be tailored for remote and hybrid work structures.
+You can ask Black employees to curate a Spotify playlist based around a theme of their choosing, such as “songs I grew up with.”
+Or host a remote cookout: Ask Black employees to share their favorite recipes, create a cookbook, and then have people recreate their favorite dishes at home.
+Create a dedicated Slack channel for everyone to post photos and comment.